PL-15: China

 The PL-15 entered People's Liberation Army Air Force (PLAAF) military service around 2015 to 2017.
 The carrying platforms include the Chengdu J-10C, the Shenyang J-16 and the Chengdu J-20.
 It has also been spotted on the Shenyang J-11B.
 The PL-15 has begun to replace the earlier PL-12 as the standard beyond-visual-range air-to-air missile (BVRAAM) for both PLAAF and People's Liberation Army Naval Air Force (PLANAF) fighters.

 Pakistan

-On 7 May 2025, the PL- 15/15E was deployed in combat during the 2025 India–Pakistan strikes by Pakistan Air Force (PAF), marking what analysts believe to be the missile's first combat deployment.
+On 7 May 2025, the PL- 15E was deployed in combat during the 2025 India–Pakistan strikes by Pakistan Air Force (PAF), marking what analysts believe to be the missile's first combat deployment.

-According to the Pakistan authorities, PAF used Chengdu J-10C and PL-15/15E missiles to shoot down Indian aircraft.
+According to the Pakistan authorities, PAF used Chengdu J-10C and PL-15/15E missiles to shoot down a number of Indian aircraft.